On January 13, 2011, Sylvia Leal, Chief Executive Officer of PLASP Child Care Services, passed away at the age of 63.

 Sylvia spent her life implementing her strong vision for what child care should be – a warm, caring environment where children are respected, valued, and understood.
 Her passion and vision for high quality child care and early childhood education was implemented throughout PLASP programs and centres, as well as shared with many community groups.

 Sylvia is greatly missed and remembered for the legacy she has left at PLASP and the changes she has influenced in the care for children in our communities.
+Each year, PLASP presents a staff member with an award named after Sylvia, which focuses on continuous professional learning and growth.

 A tribute to Sylvia, sharing her story, is available for download below.
 The tribute is a PDF file.
 You will need a PDF reader in order to view or print it.
 Download a free PDF reader here.